What's the meaning of my surname?

 fd61043f-5124-48b3-8ab6-a6fc4a73c1f7

-Find out the origins of your surname with this guide to exploring surname meaning.
+And read on to find out how to research the origins of your last name, what your surname means, and much more with this guide to surname meaning.

 A great starting point if you'd like to find out more about a particular surname is to tap into existing research.
 Many of the UK's hundreds of family history societies have published studies that relate to a particular surname or family.
-You can find listings of societies around the country on the Family History Federation website.

 If your surname of interest has origins in a particular area, try the society that covers that area first.
 Family History Federation has a surname interests hub page where you can see a summary of all surname interest projects logged with the federation.